automl/neps/docs/analyse.md

 #### Introduction

-[TensorBoard](https://www.tensorflow.org/tensorboard) serves as a valuable tool for visualizing machine learning experiments, offering the ability to observe losses and metrics throughout the model training process while also providing visual representations of model architectures.
-In NePS, we use this powerful tool to show metrics of configurations during training in addition to comparisons to different hyperparameters used in the search for better diagnosis of the model and the search using tensorboard's HParam plugin.
+[TensorBoard](https://www.tensorflow.org/tensorboard) serves as a valuable tool for visualizing machine learning experiments, offering the ability to observe losses and metrics throughout the model training process.
+In NePS, we use this powerful tool to show metrics of configurations during training in addition to comparisons to different hyperparameters used in the search for better diagnosis of the model.

-#### `tblogger.log` Function
+#### The Logging Function

-Logs information to TensorBoard for visualizing the hyperparameter optimization process.
+The `tblogger.log` function is invoked within the model's training loop to facilitate logging of key metrics.

 - **Signature:**
 ```python